MicrosoftDocs/WSL/WSL/install-win10.md

 - For x64 systems: **Version 1903** or higher, with **Build 18362** or higher.
 - For ARM64 systems: **Version 2004** or higher, with **Build 19041** or higher.
 - Builds lower than 18362 do not support WSL 2.
-Use the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10).
+Use the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10) to update your version of Windows.

 To check your version and build number, select **Windows logo key + R**, type **winver**, select **OK**.
 (Or enter the `ver` command in Windows Command Prompt).
 [Update to the latest Windows version](ms-settings:windowsupdate) in the Settings menu.